Difference Between FCFF vs FCFE

 Conclusion

-In this FCFF vs FCFE article, we have seen that the FCFF is the free cash flow generated by the firm from its operations after taking care of all capital expenditure required for the firm’s sustenance with the cash flow being available to all providers of capital, both debt, and equity.
-This metric implicitly excludes any impact of the firm’s financial leverage since it does not consider financial obligations of interest and principal repayments for cash flow computation.
-Hence, it is also referred to as unleveled cash flow.
+In this FCFF vs. FCFE article, we have seen that the FCFF is the free cash flow generated by the firm from its operations after taking care of all capital expenditure required for the firm’s sustenance, with the cash flow being available to all providers of capital, both debt and equity.
+This metric implicitly excludes any impact on the firm’s financial leverage since it does not consider financial obligations of interest and principal repayments for cash flow computation.
+Hence, it is also known as unleveled cash flow.

-Management of highly leveraged companies would prefer to use FCFF when presenting their operations.
-It needs to be checked that the company is not suffering from negative levered free cash flow on account of high financial obligations which could make the company unsustainable in the long term.
+Management of highly leveraged companies prefers to use FCFF when presenting their operations.
+To ensure the company’s long-term sustainability, verifying that it is not experiencing negative levered free cash flow due to high financial obligations is essential.

 Recommended Articles